What is RISO?

 To print a colour, you need a drum.
 Each colour is stored in its own drum, which is a piece of hardware, which holds an ink tube, a master stencil and eventually imprints an image onto your paper.

-Because each drum holds only one colour, printing multiple colours requires you to change out the drums and send the paper through the machine multiple times.
+Because each drum holds only one colour, and the machine prints with only two drums at a time, printing more than two colours requires you to change out the drums and send the paper through the machine multiple times.

-Because the master stencil is stuck to the drum, each additional colour will require a fresh stencil.
+Because the master stencil is stuck to the drum, each additional colour will require a freshly burned stencil.